 Our medical assisting classes cover topics such as:

 Certification and licensure examinations vary by location.
-Please see your campus' course catalog to determine which certification or licensure exam(s) may be available to you.
+Please see your campus catalog to determine which may be available to graduates from your location.
+Related post: Read our 10 study tips from college instructors.

 Medical assistants work in a variety of healthcare settings including primary care offices, urgent care centers and clinics.
 They administer patient care, ensure accurate recordkeeping and perform other clinical tasks.